sanzaru/SimpleToast/README.md

 > **NOTE:** The toast respects the frame of the view it is attached to.
 Make sure the view has enough room to render the toast.
 Preferably the view should be attached to the most outer view or the navigation view, if available.

-To run custom code after the toast did disappear you just simply have to pass the function:
+To run custom code after the toast did disappear you just simply have to pass a function to the completion parameter:
 ```swift
 import SwiftUI
 import SimpleToast